 Written by Elizabeth Barry and originally published on finder.com.au

-Drivers are starting to cotton onto the benefits of the expanding Uber car rental market, with a recent finder.com.au survey revealing 11.6% of people would prefer to rent a car to drive with Uber.
+Drivers are starting to cotton onto the benefits of the expanding Uber car subscription market, with a recent finder.com.au survey revealing 11.6% of people would prefer to subscribe to drive a car with Uber.
 This is compared to the 6.7% of people that said they would purchase a vehicle to drive with the ridesharing platform.

-CEO of Uber rental platform Splend Chris King says he was “not at all” surprised at these results.
+CEO of Uber subscription platform Splend Chris King says he was “not at all” surprised at these results.